IFAS Governmental Affairs

 Gosa-Hooks is a Florida native who grew up in the cattle industry in Lorida, FL.
 Mary Ann Hooks resides in Tallahassee FL, with her husband.

-Victoria grew up in Pensacola, Fla. area, close to her familie's farms, Price Family Pecans LLC. and Cassabaum Farms in Lillian, AL.
+Victoria grew up in Pensacola, Fla. area, close to her families's farms, Price Family Pecans LLC. and Cassabaum Farms, both in Lillian, AL.

 Mary Ann Hooks - firstname.lastname@example.org